Hiroki111/java-microservice/README.md

 - docker ps -a
 - docker image push docker.io/<dockerhub-user-name>/<image-name>:<tag>
 - docker compose up -d --build (Use it under `/docker-compose/<env>` folder)
+- docker compose up -d --build --force-recreate (Recreate all the containers.
+Try this is product/order services or gatewayserver can't fetch data from the configserver.
+Chances are that they have old DNS resolution from Docker's internal network)
 - docker compose -f docker-compose/<env>/docker-compose.yml up -d --build (Use it under the root of the project)
 - docker compose down (It deletes containers)
 - docker compose stop (It doesn't delete containers)